syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Stop-Errors-Thrown-when-Pasting-Larger-Clipboard-contents-in-Griddataboundgrid.md

 # Clipboard contents in Grid data bound grid

+This page explains How to Stop Errors Thrown when Pasting Larger Clipboard Contents in GridDataBoundGrid and more details.

+## How to Stop Errors Thrown when Pasting Larger Clipboard Contents in GridDataBoundGrid

 IndexOutOfRangeException is thrown when trying to paste clipboard contents that are greater than the number of columns and rows that are available to accommodate the contents.
 To stop the exception, a condition check at Model.PasteCellText handler will do good.

-## How to Stop Errors Thrown when Pasting Larger Clipboard Contents in GridDataBoundGrid

-This page explains about How to Stop Errors Thrown when Pasting Larger Clipboard Contents in GridDataBoundGrid and more details.

 {% tabs %}
 {% highlight c# %}